Stochastic thermodynamic bounds on logical circuit operation: Clock

-{\textbf{\emph{Clock --}}} An uneven number of inverters coupled sequentially in a ring creates a system with a frustrated steady-state, because all inverters cannot simultaneously output the logical inverses of their inputs.
+An uneven number of inverters coupled sequentially in a ring creates a system with a frustrated steady-state, because all inverters cannot simultaneously output the logical inverses of their inputs.
 This frustration causes cyclic oscillations, whose period is controlled by inverter operation times, making the device operate as a clock under deterministic conditions and providing an example of circuitry with non-trivial functionality.
-To simulate the dynamics of such a clock, we perform kinetic Monte Carlo simulations using the Gillespie algorithm.
+To simulate the dynamics of such a clock, we perform kinetic Monte Carlo simulations.
 We define the time for the clock to undergo a single cycle $\tau_\mathrm{c}$ as the time for the output, $Y$, to cycle from $1-\alpha$ to $\alpha$ and back again to $1-\alpha$, using $\alpha=0.4$.
+Example trajectories are shown in Fig. \ref{fig:clock}a.
 All results are averaged over simulations containing at least 50,000 clock cycles.

-In Fig.~\ref{fig:clock} (a), we show the output voltage autocorrelation function $C_{V_i,V_i}(t)=\langle \delta V_i(0)\delta V_i(t)\rangle$, as a function of time and cross-voltage.
+In Fig.~\ref{fig:clock}b, we show the output voltage autocorrelation function $C_{V_i,V_i}(t)=\langle \delta V_i(0)\delta V_i(t)\rangle$, as a function of time and cross-voltage.
 At low cross-voltages, the three output voltages evolve nearly independently, with $C_{V_i,V_i}(t)$ revealing exponential correlations.
 Above $V_\mathrm{d}\approx3 V_\mathrm{T}$ persistent oscillations emerge but are damped by the stochasticity of the evolution.
 We find a maximal persistence in the autocorrelation function oscillation at $V_\mathrm{d}\approx7 V_\mathrm{T}$, where the clock undergoes approximately 3.5 cycles.
 In this region oscillations are persistent for long times and the fluctuations in $\tau_\mathrm{c}$ are small relative to the mean cycle time.
-Above $V_\mathrm{d}\approx10 V_\mathrm{T}$, the autocorrelation exhibits oscillation for only 1/2 of a cycle because, while oscillations are persistent for long times, the fluctuations in $\tau_\mathrm{c}$ are large relative to the mean cycle time as anticipated from Fig.~\ref{fig:not_gate} (c) and the single NOT gate.
+Above $V_\mathrm{d}\approx10 V_\mathrm{T}$, the autocorrelation exhibits oscillation for only 1/2 of a cycle because, while oscillations are persistent for long times, the fluctuations in $\tau_\mathrm{c}$ are large relative to the mean cycle time as anticipated from Fig.~\ref{fig:not_gate}c and the single NOT gate.
 In this regime, we find the cycle time to be inversely proportional to to voltage output amplitude, which evolves stochastically.